Actindo-AG/Documentation/Channels/UserInterface/08a_Connections.md

 - [ENABLE]
   Click this button to enable one or several selected connections.
 This button is displayed if the checkbox of at least one inactive connection is selected.

  [comment]: <> (Evtl.
 Procedure Enable a connection in Manage connections hinzufügen, oder Enable/disable a connection?
-Wenn ja, Verweis auch hier hinzufügen.)
+Wenn ja, Verweis/Tag oben hinzufügen.)

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected connection.
 This button is only displayed if a single checkbox in the list of connections is selected.
 Alternatively, you can click directly a row in the list to edit a connection.
 The *Edit connection* view is displayed, see [Edit connection](#edit-connection).
 The *Credentials* tab is preselected.